-- AFD 1.
-Please revise lane widths from the constrained street design standard to the recommended design standard as published with the draft TCM.
-This right-of-way (ROW) is a proposed street and not a street section within an existing ROW. - AFD 2.
-Based on the building heights proposed the buildings will be considered a "high rise" per the IBC/IFC codes, as such all AFD access must be a minimum unobstructed 25 feet width.
-This can be accomplished with two 12.5 feet travel lanes or the recommended travel lane widths as required in the draft TCM with designated bike lines next to the vehicle travel lanes. - AFD 3.
-This development will be subject to the Wildland-Urban Interface (WUI) code Ordinance No. 20200409-040, the subsequent plats and building permits will be reviewed for compliance.
-For sections/phases over 30 dwelling units, the Fire Marshal will require two remote routes of access for both the public and first responders use.
-The proposed development is within 150 feet and 1.5 miles of a Wildland hazard fuel load.
+AFD2.
+FYI-Based on the building heights proposed the buildings will be a high rise per the IBC/IFC codes as such all AFD access must be a minimum unobstructed 25 feet width.
+This can be accomplished with two 12.5 travel lanes or the recommended travel lane widths as required in the draft TCM with designated bike lines next to the vehicle travel lanes.

+AFD3.
+This development will be subject to the WUI code Ordinance no. 20200409-040, the subsequent plats and building permits will be reviewed for compliance.
+For sections/phases over 30 dwelling units the Fire Marshal will require two remote routes of access for both the public and first responders use.
+The development is within 150 feet and 1.5 miles of a Wildland hazard fuel load.
 Please provide a vicinity map with associated setbacks per the ordnance to anticipate building impacts to the proposed development.
-FYI the development with clearing or understory management and surrounding developments may mitigate fuel loads and provide relief for buildings within 150 feet.
+FYI, the development with clearing or understory management and surrounding developments may mitigate fuel loads and provide relief for buildings within 150 feet.
 As required by this ordinance the streets/access routes shall be a minimum 25 feet unobstructed width.
 This requirement will be attributed all streets and any access that is closest or borders the Barton Creek Greenbelt.
-The current plan identifies an alley way that borders the greenbelt or development along the greenbelt such as this route must comply with minimum requirements for a 25-foot wide fire lane.
+The current plan identifies an alley way that borders the greenbelt or development along the greenbelt as such this route must comply with minimum requirements for a 25 feet wide fire lane.